ivanlysianok/bitcoinkonzultace/README.md

-# Bitcoin konzultace - Simple and Modern Landing Page
+# Bitcoin konzultace
-> Here goes your awesome project description!
+> A simple and modern langing page that serves my client as business card.

 ## Introduction
 Add more general information about project.
 What the purpose of the project is?
 Motivation?